 Estate, Guardianship/Conservatorship, and Mental Health Petitions:

-Petitions which are considered essential will be accepted on an appointment basis.
-If you are looking to file a petition and you have questions about what is essential, you may call the Probate Court office at 678-493-6160.
+Petitions will be accepted on an appointment basis.
+If you are looking to file a petition, you may call the Probate Court office at 678-493-6160 to schedule an appointment.
 This Court also accepts completed petitions by mail.

 Marriage License Applications:

 Marriage license applications will be accepted by appointment only.
 To reduce the number of parties appearing in this office, applicants who are not getting married in the next thirty (30) days should wait and apply for their license closer in time to their actual wedding date.
 To schedule a time to apply, obtain information on necessary documents, and download an application, go to https://www.cherokeega.com/Probate-Court/Apply-for-a-Marriage-License/